 How to get to Machu Picchu

-I love a good clichéd tourist attraction, whether it’s picking up the Taj Mahal, climbing into Petra or hiking the Great Wall of China, I can’t get enough of the 7 new wonders of the world!
-So when I was in South America, sitting atop the viewpoint overlooking Machu Picchu was high up the list of things to do, but how to get to Machu Picchu?!
+UPDATED DECEMBER 2020: I love a good clichéd tourist attraction, whether it’s picking up the Taj Mahal in Agra, climbing into Petra in Jordan or hiking the Great Wall of China from Beijing, I can’t get enough of the 7 new wonders of the world!
+So when I was visiting every country in South America (12 if you’re asking!), sitting atop the viewpoint overlooking Machu Picchu was high up the list of things to do.
+But of course, I had to figure out how to get to Machu Picchu.

 I had taken my mum on an overland adventure all the way from Quito, Ecuador to Cuzco, Peru (public transport, night buses the whole way, well-done mum!).
-So with my 60-something-year-old mother in tow, hiking the Inca Trail wasn’t so much of an option, we had decided to take the gorgeous scenic train up to Machu Picchu, and hike the last hour or 2 ourselves, and what a trip it was.
+So with my 60-something-year-old mother in tow, hiking the Inca Trail wasn’t so much of an option.
+But we knew Machu Picchu was for sure one of the top 10 things to see in South America!
+We had decided to take the gorgeous scenic train up to Machu Picchu.
+That would involve hiking the last hour or 2 ourselves.
+What a trip it was.
+I’d highly recommend it.
+But there are lots of answers to how to get to Machu Picchu.
+My blog post should clear that up.

 How to get to Machu Picchu: